St Johns, London: History

-St John's station opened in 1871, at a time when housing construction was still in full swing.
+St John's station opened in 1871, at a time when housing construction was at its height.

 David Howell was the vicar of St Johns from 1971 to 1981.

 Conservation Areas

 The Brookmill Road Conservation Area was designated in 1972, and is bordered by Friendly Street, Brookmill Road, the southern and eastern boundaries of the properties on Albyn Road, and the railway line.
 The St John's Conservation Area, created four years later, covers the area between this and the Lewisham Way.

 Brookmill Road Conservation Area is subject to an Article 4 Direction, preserving the character of the area by prohibiting many kinds of external alterations.

 Population

-The population of the area is mixed, largely reflecting the huge rise in property prices in recent years.
-A few houses are council owned, some are let, and most are owner-occupied.
+The population of the area is mixed, largely reflecting the large rise in property prices in recent years.
+A few houses are council owned, some are let, but most are owner-occupied.
 In the five years surrounding the arrival of the Docklands Light Railway at Deptford Bridge and Elverson Road, house prices in the area quadrupled.
-This resulted in an unusual mix of wealthy city folk commuting to Canary Wharf and less well-off people who had lived in the area for some time.
+This resulted in an unusual mix of wealthy city workers commuting to Canary Wharf and less well-off people who had lived in the area for some time.
 The recent establishment and expansion of Brockley Farmers' Market, nearest station to which is St. John's, is evidence of on-going gentrification.